jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Many of us spend more time with our coworkers than we do with our families.
 Some of my closest friends are coworkers I met years and even decades ago.
-We don't become close friends will all of our coworkers, but genuinely liking and respecting each other helps the team gel and work as a unit.
+We don't become close friends with all of our coworkers, but genuinely liking and respecting each other helps the team gel and work as a unit.

 No one likes to work with an arrogant jerk even if they are a coding genius.